-- "qualified teacher" refers to any teacher who meets the qualifications for appointment to an appropriate teaching grade in an aided school as specified and promulgated in section 4 "Qualifications for New Recruits" in the Compendium to Code of Aid for Aided Schools. - "specialist staff" refers to any person employed to work in a special school as a school social worker, speech therapist, physiotherapist, occupational therapist, occupational therapy assistant, educational psychologist, warden, assistant warden, nurse, houseparent-in-charge, houseparent, programme worker or brailling staff. - "subvention" is the general description of all forms of government subsidy provided to aided schools, including money paid out of independent funds established by the Government for specific purposes, e.g. Quality Education Fund and Language Fund. - "supervisor" refers to the specific manager of the school as defined in section 40AJ of the Education Ordinance.
+- "qualified teacher" refers to any teacher who meets the qualifications for appointment to an appropriate teaching grade in an aided school as specified and promulgated in section 4 "Qualifications for New Recruits" in the Compendium to Code of Aid for Aided Schools. - "specialist staff" refers to any person employed to work in a school as a school social worker, school-based speech therapist/speech therapist, physiotherapist, occupational therapist, occupational therapy assistant, educational psychologist, nurse, warden, assistant warden, houseparent-in-charge, houseparent, programme worker, boarding service master/ mistress or brailling staff. - "subvention" is the general description of all forms of government subsidy provided to aided schools, including money paid out of independent funds established by the Government for specific purposes, e.g. Quality Education Fund and Language Fund. - "supervisor" refers to the specific manager of the school as defined in section 40AJ of the Education Ordinance.